varnerlab/CHEME-1800-4800-Course-Repository-S23/problemsets/PS4/README.md

-## Problem Set 4: Principle Component Analysis (PCA) of synthetic patient data
+## Problem Set 4: Principle component analysis (PCA) of synthetic patient data
 Principal Component Analysis (PCA) is a statistical technique that reduces the dimensionality of a dataset while retaining as much of its variation as possible.
 PCA transforms the original dataset into a new set of uncorrelated variables called principal components, ranked by importance.

 * Principal components are the directions in which the data varies the most.
 Principle components are the eigenvectors of the